Arogyadham Ayurveda Treatment Center

 1. Increase blood circulation

 It works out by increasing a person’s body temperature.
-In this way, stretching of the muscle becomes easier.
+In this way, stretching the muscle becomes easier.
 With rapid body warming and easy muscle stretching, you can safely enter all yoga positions.

 2. Increases Flexibility